dbrizov/na-docs/source/attributes/drawer_attributes/dropdown.rst

 .. warning::
     When nested inside a **struct** the value of the dropdown doesn't update.
-    This is because the value of the parent struct is updated with reflection.
+    This is because the value of the parent struct is updated via reflection.
     In order for the value to be updated the struct needs to be **boxed** and then **unboxed**.
     The sctruct is already passed as an object (boxed) to the dropdown drawer, but unfortunately in order to unbox it I need to know the compile-time type of the struct, and I don't.